Santy1330/Eternals-Pack/README.md

 # Eternal-s-Pack
 This is a texture pack for Minecraft
 These textures are place holders.
-Installing process: Extract files then more Eternal's Pack folder into resource pack folder in .minecraft.
+Installing process: Extract files into resource pack folder in .minecraft.